 Quantitative

-• Tests general knowledge in arithmetic, basic algebra and basic geometry
+• Tests basic mathematical principles in algebra and arithmetic

 • No calculators allowed